Sales taxes in the United States: Taxable value

 The amount subject to sales tax is generally the net sales price.
 Such price is generally after any applicable discounts; however, in some states, the rules vary depending on whether a discount coupon is provided by a seller or by a manufacturer.

-Some states exempt a portion of sales or purchase price from tax for some classes of goods.
+Some states exempt a portion of the sales or purchase price from tax for some classes of goods.

 Taxable goods

 The composition of state and local tax revenues by sales taxes (brown), property taxes (white), licenses and other fees (grey), individual and corporate income taxes (green) in 2007.

 No state imposes sales tax on all types of goods.
-State laws vary widely as to what goods are subject to tax.
+State laws vary widely regarding which goods are subject to tax.
 Food for preparation and consumption in the home is often not taxable, nor are prescription medications.
 By contrast, restaurant meals are often taxed.

-Many states provide exemptions for some specific types of goods and not for other types.
+Many states provide exemptions for certain types of goods but not for others.
 Certain types of foods may be exempt, and certain types taxable, even when sold in a grocery store for home consumption.
 Lists of what goods are taxable and what are not may be voluminous.
-Some items which are normally taxed will be exempted when purchased using the Supplemental Nutrition Assistance Program.
+All items purchased using the Supplemental Nutrition Assistance Program are exempt from sales tax due to federal law.

 Services

-Most states tax some services, and some states tax many services.
+Most states tax some services, while others tax many.
 However, taxation of services is the exception rather than the rule.
 Few states tax the services of a doctor, dentist, or attorney.
-Services performed in connection with sale of tangible personal property are often taxed.
-Most states, however, tax services that are an integral part of producing goods, such as printing or cabinet making.
+Services performed in connection with the sale of tangible personal property are often subject to tax.
+Most states, however, tax services that are integral to producing goods, such as printing or cabinetmaking.

 Telecommunications services are subject to a tax similar to a sales tax in most states.
 Only a few states tax internet access or other information services.
-Construction services are rarely taxed by states.
-Materials used in construction of real property may be subject to sales tax to the builder, the subcontractor, or the person engaging the builder, or may be wholly exempt from sales tax.
+States rarely tax construction services.
+Materials used in the construction of real property may be subject to sales tax to the builder, the subcontractor, or the person engaging the builder, or may be wholly exempt from sales tax.

 Intangible property

 Most sales tax laws do not apply to most payments for intangible property.
 Some states tax certain forms of intangible property transfers or licenses.
-A common transaction subject to sales tax is license of "shrink wrap" software.
+A common transaction subject to sales tax is the license of "shrink wrap" software.
 State courts have often found that numerous transfers of intangible rights are to be considered subject to sales tax where not specifically exempted.